-Sustainability objective Commentary Impact Mitigation Post Mitigation economic growth and employment is an economic benefit associated with the delivery of sites for housing.
-Housing development can boost local construction firms and associated trades who would benefit from being able to undertake contract work on the site.
+Sustainability objective Commentary Impact Mitigation Post Mitigation economic is an economic benefit associated with the delivery of sites for housing. growth and Housing development can boost local construction firms and associated employment trades who would benefit from being able to undertake contract work on the site.
 However, this is a small scale proposal, and therefore only a neutral impact on this indicator has been scored.
-F) Supporting retail The policy contains no retail proposals.
-Future residents of the site may undertake their shopping within the town centre, providing it with an additional customer base (the town centre is in relatively close proximity).
-However, this is a small site, and whilst there may be some positive benefits for retail, overall the site has been scored as minor positivefor this indicator. +1 +1 G) Meeting housing needs This site makes a contribution towards meeting the housing needs of the population of Crediton.
+F) Supporting The policy contains no retail proposals.
+Future residents of the site may +1 +1 retail undertake their shopping within the town centre, providing it with an additional customer base (the town centre is in relatively close proximity).
+However, this is a small site, and whilst there may be some positive benefits for retail, overall the site has been scored as minor positive for this indicator.
+G) Meeting This site makes a contribution towards meeting the housing needs of the +1 +1 housing needs population of Crediton.
 The policy contains a requirement for 28% affordable housing.
 The mix of dwellings to be achieved on site is already specified within a supplementary planning document, and will be tailored to achieve the appropriate balance.
-It is only a small scale proposal, therefore only a minor positive score has been proposed. +1 +1 H) Ensuring community health and wellbeing Crediton has a wide variety of services, including doctors surgeries, schools and a non-emergency hospital.
-The town services are walkable, but some are a distance from the site.
-The Upper School is in close proximity to the site, which should enable children to walk to school.
+It is only a small scale proposal, therefore only a minor positive score has been proposed.
+H) Ensuring Crediton has a wide variety of services, including doctors surgeries, schools 0 0 community and a non-emergency hospital.
+The town services are walkable, but some health and are a distance from the site.
+The Upper School is in close proximity to the wellbeing site, which should enable children to walk to school.
 Crediton is currently designated as an Air Quality Management Area, due to poor air quality within the town centre.
 The site is located on the west of Crediton, and any traffic accessing the high street, or heading for Tiverton, Exeter or beyond will need to drive through the town centre, thereby potentially having a low but negative impact on air quality.
 However, given the small size of the development, this impact is likely to be very low.
 Overall, it is anticipated that there will be no negative impact associated with developing the site.
-0 0 I) Delivering the necessary infrastructure The provision of the Crediton Link Road represents a significant upgrade to the local road network.
-The Mid Devon Community Infrastructure Evidence Report indicates that there is a pressing need for primary education 0 Policy S8 also provides mitigation by setting out that developers will be expected to contribute to, or 0
+I) Delivering The provision of the Crediton Link Road represents a significant upgrade to 0 Policy S8 also provides mitigation 0 the necessary the local road network.
+The Mid Devon Community Infrastructure Evidence by setting out that developers will infrastructure Report indicates that there is a pressing need for primary education be expected to contribute to, or